h0gm4n/tiralabra2023/docs/testing_document.md

 The tests mainly test the AI's capability to avoid certain losses and to \
 choose certainly winning columns.

-The implementation document includes the current testing of the AI's time complexity.
+The implementation document includes the information on the AI's time complexity.